Mom says Southwest Airlines thought she was trafficking her biracial daughter

 "I asked flight attendants if we could be seated together but they told us we'd each have to take a middle seat," MacCarthy said.
 "So with their permission I asked other passengers if they would kindly move so we could be together, especially as my daughter was grieving, and they did.
 People are nice."

 When they arrived in Denver, MacCarthy said, she and her daughter were met on the jetway by two Denver police officers.

-They assured her nothing was wrong but said they wanted to question her and her daughter, MacCarthy said.
+"I got quite a shock; having lost my brother the night before, I thought that someone else in my family had died and that police had been sent to deliver the news!"
+MacCarthy wrote in an email to Southwest Airlines' media team, which was included in the police report.

+"As for my daughter, she was terribly frightened: she was already experiencing the trauma of her uncle's death, and she is scared of police due to constant headlines about how police treat Black people (she is Black).
+She began to sob and was inconsolable," her email said.

 "They said they were here because my daughter and I were reported for suspicious behavior, acting suspiciously before boarding and while boarding," she said.